 Since 2010 the University has been driving down carbon emissions and by 2020/21 had achieved a 42% reduction in scope 1 and 2 emissions compared with a 2005 baseline.
 This is significant progress which was driven by our investment in renewable energy, energy efficiency and behaviour change initiatives.

-Download the Carbon and Energy Plan
+Download the Energy Plan

 Download the Streamlined Energy and Carbon Report